meshcloud/meshcloud-docs/docs/meshcloud.project-metering.md

 As an analogy from banking, you can think of a chargeback statement like a credit card statement you receive at the end of the month about your usage charged to your payment method.

 This chargeback statement is attached to each project and each chargeback is composed of tenant usage reports, which are reports for each tenant.
 For example, if your project uses both AWS and GCP, you will have one chargeback that combines two tenant usage reports.
 To check your chargebacks go to **Financials** > **Chargeback Statements** in your workspace.
-Or as admin go to **Chargebacks Statements** page under the FinOps section.
+Or as admin go to **Chargeback Statements** page under the FinOps section.

-> Chargebacks are finalized at the beginning of each month for the previous usage period to allow cloud providers to complete their reports.
+> Chargebacks are finalized at the beginning of each month for the previous usage period with an offset of a few days to allow cloud providers to complete their reports.
 However, each chargeback only includes data from the month it was used.
 For example, an October chargeback, that was finalized on November 6th, will only include cloud usage from October.

 Chargeback statements consist of **line items** showing the individual booking entries made into a chargeback account.
 When booking a tenant usage report, meshStack splits up the report's `netAmount` by seller and product group into